 Peter Drucker, the famous management consultant, educator and writer of numerous great books, already predicted this trend in 1997 in quite a shocking statement.

 A study from Docebo – a Cloud E-Learning solutions provider reports a similar trend prognosis, which is reflected well by the following graphic.
 This shows the huge growth predicted in the e-learning market until 2020 in the United States alone.

 WordPress, that was a basic blogging platform a decade ago, is now the most widely used and popular content management system (CMS).
 More than 29% of the websites use WordPress today, which means millions of sites.
 It’s no wonder that a complex ecosystem and community has been built around it.
-The possibilities of WordPress are endless – it can be used to build simple blogs, auction sites, forums, even governmental websites.
+The possibilities of WordPress are endless – it remains the best blogging platform, but is also used for all types of websites, including auction sites, forums, and even governmental websites.
 Why would education be an exception?

 WordPress is probably used in the most varied ways (including the possibilities offered by the internet) in higher education, the CMS appears on more and more college and university websites, for instance on the official websites of Bates College, University of Florida, University of British Columbia, Georgia State University, Boise State University.